-Here are a few more reasons for embedding Facebook events in WordPress:
+Here are a few more reasons for embedding Facebook events in your WordPress website:

-- You can promote your events to a relevant audience outside your Facebook community to increase attendance.
+- You can promote your events to a relevant audience outside your Facebook community to boost attendance.

 - You can boost Facebook page engagement and help your content appear higher up in the news feed, raising awareness and increasing traffic to your page.